davidgiga1993/win-multitouch/README.md

 # About

-This library provides a JNI interface for getting multitouch events on windows 8 and newer.
+This library provides an interface for listening for multitoch inputs on windows using java.
+It treats mouse, pen and finger the same way.

 Note that this project is under development and does not yet include all the parts.